Who Decides If a Hotel Is Luxury or Not?

 A Luxury Hotel Furnishes Comfort and Entertainment

-How nice it is not to have to do travel's most tedious tasks yourself.
-I mean unpacking and packing.
-Butlers do this and more.
-And you'll never again leave behind a sock, scarf, or swimsuit drying in the bathroom.
+A private hotel butler is nice too.
+How sweet it is not to have to do travel's most tedious tasks yourself, like unpacking and packing.
+Butlers do this and more, and you'll never again leave behind a sock or scarf.

 Free at Last!
 Luxury Hotels Should Not Charge for Basics

 A luxury hotel should offer these services at no charge to its guests, who are paying so much already -- and not disguise charges in a "resort fee."
-Offer these on the house:
+Hotels should offer these on the house:

 Examples of True Luxury Hotels